josedanielfd/Getting-and-Cleaning-Data/README.md

 names(data2)<-gsub("_","",names(data2))   # If you want to eliminate "_" for ""
 ```
-- agregated dots to separate different variables with *tidyr*
+-Aagregated dots to separate different variables with *tidyr* in *5.*
 ```
 names(data2)<-gsub("^t","time.",names(data2))
 names(data2)<-gsub("^f","frequency.",names(data2))